-During the spring term of the first year, in conjunction with EPID 5600: Protocol Development, students are expected to further develop their full protocols and finalize their full thesis research project, with the final written product due July 15.
+During the spring term of the first year, in conjunction with EPID 5600: Protocol Development, students are expected to further develop their full protocol following the NIH PHS-424 format and finalize their full thesis research project, with the final written product due July 15.
 If this is not feasible for whatever reason, students must inform the CCEB Educational Programs Office and indicate when they expect to have this completed.
 Students should develop this protocol with their thesis committee members.
 This will involve multiple reviews and iterations for refinement.
 The biostatistics mentor should carefully review the analysis plan and provide advice on how to best approach the data.
 They are NOT expected to write the analysis plan but rather to provide the necessary advice for students to sort out the details and plan their own analysis.
 All committee members should be given enough time to review and comment on the protocol.
-Once they are all satisfied that the protocol is complete and the full protocol is approved, students should have their thesis committee sign the "Full Protocol Approval Form" for submission to the CCEB Educational Programs Office along with a full copy of the protocol, indicating that all members of the committee agree on the acceptance of the protocol.
+Once they are all satisfied that the protocol is complete and with appropriate detail, they need to agree that the protocol can be approved.
+Once revisions are complete and the full protocol is approved, students should have their thesis committee sign the "Full Protocol Approval Form" for submission to the CCEB Educational Programs Office along with a full copy of the protocol, indicating that all members of the committee agree on the acceptance of the protocol.